likemike12345/Js-Password-Generator/README.md

 This picture shows the application in action with a 13-character randomly password generated and printed on the screen.

-![Random password Generator pic](./assets/RPG%20charcter%20set%20example%20lowercase.png) This is a picture with a prompt appearing on the top of the screen to let ask the user whether they would like a lowercase letter in their randomly generated password
+![Random password Generator pic](./assets/RPG%20charcter%20set%20example%20lowercase.png) This is a picture with a prompt appearing on the top of the screen to var ask the user whether they would like a lowercase letter in their randomly generated password

 ![Random password Generator pic](./assets/RPG%20length%20under%2010.png) This is an example of the prompt that would appear if the user was to enter a number that was outside the passwrod length that would be accaptable